novnc/noVNC/docs/API.md

     instead of a zero-sized or fully-transparent cursor if the server sets such invisible cursor.
 Disabled by default.

+`background`
+  - Is a valid CSS [background](https://developer.mozilla.org/en-US/docs/Web/CSS/background)
+    style value indicating which background style should be applied to the element containing the remote session screen.
+The default value is `rgb(40, 40, 40)` (solid gray color).

 `capabilities` *Read only*
   - Is an `Object` indicating which optional extensions are available on the server.
 Some methods may only be called if the corresponding